The White Tie Affair: History

 The band signed with Epic/Slightly Dangerous in 2007 and began touring with artists such as Secondhand Serenade, Making April, Innerpartysystem, Metro Station, The Medic Droid, and Kill Hannah.
 In June and July 2007, the band went on a cross-country US tour alongside Fireworks.
 In the fall of 2007, the band recorded their debut album, Walk This Way, at Annetenna Studios in Burbank, California.
-In January 2008, bass player Jeremy Johnson left the band and was replaced by Ryan Cook, who later also left the band in February 2009.
+In January 2008, bass player Jeremy Johnson left the band and was replaced by Ryan Cook, who left the band in February 2009.

 In March 2008, the band was invited to perform at the annual "Pajama Party" at the Playboy Mansion.
 That summer, TWTA joined the 2nd Annual True Colors Tour for the show's Midwestern leg, sharing the stage with Cyndi Lauper, The B-52's and Rosie O'Donnell.
 TWTA also headlined several dates of Kill Hannah's Hope for the Hopeless tour during this time, along with The Medic Droid.
 That fall, the band was part of Playboy's Girls of the Big 10 Tour and was featured in a fashion spread in the magazine's November issue.
-TWTA was also featured on the episode six of the fourth season of MTV's The Hills.
+TWTA was also featured on episode six of the fourth season of MTV's The Hills.
 In December 2008, the band's remix of "All Black" was included in Good Charlotte's Greatest Remixes release.

-In March 2009, the White Tie Affair toured with Secondhand Serenade and served as the opening act for Lady Gaga on her first solo North American tour, The Fame Ball Tour.
+In March 2009, the White Tie Affair toured with Secondhand Serenade and were the opening act for Lady Gaga on her first solo North American tour, The Fame Ball Tour.
 Following The Fame Ball tour, the band would take part in Van's 2009 Warped Tour.
 The White Tie Affair would join bands such as Thrice, NOFX, 3OH!3, All Time Low, Cash Cash, and Alexisonfire at the summer-long music festival.

 In October 2009, The White Tie Affair began their headlining tour along with Every Avenue, Stereo Skyline and Runner Runner.

 In 2010, shortly after their headlining tour—The Traveling Talent Show—drummer Tim McLaughlin left the band.
 There was never any permanent replacement for the band's drummer.
-The band later recorded their second album, which remains unreleased despite being set to release in the fall of 2010.
+The band later recorded their second album which remains unreleased despite being set to release in the fall of 2010.
 On April 13, 2010 the single "You Look Better When I'm Drunk" was released.

-In an online interview which took place June 8, 2012, it was revealed that the White Tie Affair had broken up.
+In an online interview, which took place on June 8, 2012, it was revealed that the White Tie Affair had broken up.

 In August 2012, vocalist Chris Wallace posted on Facebook that he would release his debut solo album, Push Rewind, in September 2012.

-In October 2020, the band began releasing cryptic photos on their social media accounts, eventually announcing the news of their reunion that same month.
+In October 2020, the band began posting cryptic photos on their social media accounts, eventually releasing a finished version of the previously unreleased demo, "Seasons", which was a fan favorite from their headliner tour.